limbosworld/NMS-Beyond-The-Purge/README.md

 * Starbirth [Completed](https://nomanssky.fandom.com/wiki/Starbirth)
 * The Settlers [Completed](https://nomanssky.fandom.com/wiki/Planetary_Settlement)
 * A Trace of Metal [Completed](https://nomanssky.fandom.com/wiki/A_Trace_of_Metal)
-* Under A Rebel Star ___ Not Started because I decided I wouldn't be a good pirate.
+* Under A Rebel Star was not started because I didn't want to have a new save file that was too big or displayed too much in game play-time.
+Currently the play-time is about 6.5 hours.
 * There are other missions and quests that were not done.
-This save file is an offline project because I don't do multiplayer, so no expeditions were ever undertaken.
+I don't do multiplayer and no expeditions were ever undertaken.

 ### Steps